Will I Need An Electrical Service Upgrade For My Swimming Pool?

 Our experience has been that the power company will usually do their part at no charge (considering you will be buying more electricity).

 The electrician's fee for the work involving the service upgrade is typically between $1,200 and $2,000 in our area, but this will vary from region to region.

 We hope this has helped you become a little more familiar with service upgrades and whether or not you will need one for your swimming pool.

-If you'd like to receive a quote for an inground pool just click here and we'll be in touch very soon.
+If you'd like to receive a quote for an inground pool, just fill out the form using the button below and we'll be in touch very soon.

-If you'd like to learn more about the three types of inground pools check out: Fiberglass vs Concrete vs Vinyl Liner Pools: An Honest Comparison.
+If you'd like to learn more about the three types of inground pools, check out our post Fiberglass vs Concrete vs Vinyl Liner Pools: An Honest Comparison.